cooper0524/hi/README.md

-# This is an app for converting Celsius to Fahrenheit
+# This is the repo for my own Python practicing.